mapldx/fdd-bigburp/README.md

 Now, the results visualized above show notable observations that can be made from the data, specifically:

 - finding the top used keywords in project descriptions represent common use cases, purposes, and ideas that applicants pitch to Gitcoin,
-- finding the top used keywords in **approved** project descripions may open discussions on preferred current and predicted industry trends, as well as
+- finding the top used keywords in **approved** project descripions may open discussions on preferred current and predicted industry trends, and
-- finding the top used keywords in **denied** project descriptions may offer insight into lesser preferred
+- finding the top used keywords in **denied** project descriptions may offer insight into lesser preferred or relevant topics at a given period.

 As for the focus of the exploratory analysis, the `tf_idf`, broken into three parts: